Vyral/base-template/_posts/2018-10-30-a-look-at-the-many-types-of-hard-surface-flooring.md

 **&nbsp;4.
 Laminate.** This has a lot of similarities with hardwood but is about half the price.

 These samples were just a small selection of the flooring you can choose for your home.
 To see what Brandon Craft and his company have to offer, check out the Floors & Interiors website, call the Tyler location at **(903) 630-5041** or the Whitehouse location at **(903) 839-4203**, or stop in for a visit.
-No matter the budget, they’ll be able to set you up with a beautiful new floor in your home.
+No matter the budget, they’ll be able to set you up with a beautiful new floor in your home.&nbsp;

 &nbsp;